Lulu (age two) was learning the art of waiting your turn and was very excited. She was also a great cheerleader.

 When you call ahead to make reservations, you will either be told that you’ll be bowling in the basement or on the 4th floor.
 Both areas have vintage bowling memorabilia and fun-themed decor.
 A limited menu of appetizer-like food is available and there is a full bar.

-Our visit to duckpin bowling was a lot of fun.
+Our visit to the duckpin bowling alley was a lot of fun.
 All of my kids (ages 3,4,6 & 8) are learning the art of waiting their turn and were very excited.
 They’re also great cheerleaders.

 Duckpin Bowling with Kids

-I forgot about how heavy the balls are (there are not different weights available like in regular bowling) and my two-year-old had a hard time rolling the ball hard enough to get it to go down the lane.
-Kids are welcome to stand halfway down the lane and bowl from the line where the wood changes colors.
-The staff was fantastic and understanding and let us retrieve the balls or give them a little shove if they were stuck partway down the lane.
+The staff was fantastic and understanding and let us retrieve the balls or give them a little shove if they were stuck part way down the lane.
 All of us had a great time and the kids didn’t even seem to notice that the game was a little above our littlest kids’ ability levels.
 The next day they asked if we could go again.
 And again.

 Occasionally you can find discount coupons on the Duckpin website.
 Duckpin Bowling is great for birthday parties for kids.
 Call up your friends and play inside at Duckpin Bowling!
 It’s a great indoor activity to stay warm in the winter and cool in the summer.